Theoretical Foundations of Conformal Prediction: Properties of dCE

 \section{Properties of dCE}

 We next turn to studying the properties of dCE.
-As we will see in this section, unlike ECE, it is possible to estimate dCE empirically in a meaningful way.
+As we will see in this section, unlike ECE, it is possible to estimate dCE empirically with nontrivial distribution-free guarantees.
 Before considering the problem of estimation, we first compare dCE and ECE.